bobbydams/py-pinger/README.md

 To setup the pinger, copy the pinger_template.ini to pinger.ini and adjust the settings to match your configuration requirements.
 If you are not using a certain external service such as HipChat, Slack or Sentry, remove these blocks from the configuration.
 If you prefer not to send notifications to any services, you can set the `only_log` to `true`.
 This will prevent any messages from being sent externally.

 The urls to monitor should be provided in a comma separated list in the `prod` property.
 For testing, if `debug` is set to true, the `dev` urls will be used instead.

+## Authentication

-If your backend uses authentication tokens, this can be provided with the `auth_token` setting.
+If your backend uses authentication tokens, this can be provided with the `token_auth` settings.

 ## Web Server